ishanjain28/s3-mongo-backup/README.md

 MIT

 # Changelog
+    2.0.3 -> Optimize AWSSetup function and fix update is not a function error

     2.0.0 -> Uses MongoDB Connection URI directly, instead of asking for individual values of username, database name, password and database host.